Research

 AI & Democracy

 A second stream of work examines the threats and opportunities that artificial intelligence poses for democratic legitimacy.
 It considers how AI can advance and undermine democratic political participation, as well as how power over AI should be fairly distributed.
-Initial work on the first question is forthcoming here.
+This work will be published in a book under contract with Polity Press, tentatively titled Recoding Democracy: AI and the Fight for Democracy’s Future.
+A preview of one argument can be found here.
 It highlights how recent proposals to integrate AI into the democratic process rely on controversial assumptions about democracy’s value.
-Work on the second question is ongoing.

 Political Theory of Beneficence